SBS Transit (SBUS SP) is a public transport operator in Singapore, focusing on buses and subways.

 It was established in 1973 as a merger between three Singaporean bus companies.
 Since then it has branched out into the operation of mass-rapid transit (MRT) lines as well.
 Today it operates 3,417 buses across 222 routes as well as 3 out of the 8 subway lines in Singapore: The Downtown MRT Line, the Northeast MRT Line and the Punggol-Sengkang LRT.

 We don't want to downplay the drop in ridership seen so far during COVID-19.
 Usage of public transport is still down about 20% to late-2019 levels.
-But as the population gets access to COVID-19 vaccines over the next 7-8 months, we expect a gradual normalisation in ridership and exceed 2019 levels by 2022.
+But as the population gets access to COVID-19 vaccines over the next 7-8 months, a gradual normalisation in ridership is expected and a full recovery is possible by 2022.

-With 5% operating margins in the rail segment and usage of public transport to normalise, we expect SBS Transit to reach a 2024e PE ratio of 8.3x.
-This implies an upside of +80% to SBS Transit's median historical multiple of 15x.
-Such a multiple appears conservative in comparison to the company's Asian peers, even compared to pure-play bus operators.
+With 5% operating margins in the rail segment and usage of public transport to normalise, SBS Transit is likely to reach a 2024e PE ratio of 8.3x.
+This would imply a theoretical upside to intrinsic value of +80%, assuming a return to SBS Transit's median historical multiple of 15x.